MeerMusik/LinuxScripts/README.md

 1. Clone Git Repository to local Drive: [NewUPPGit.sh](UPP/NewUPPGit.sh)
 2. Update local Git Repository: [UpdateUPPGit.sh](UPP/UpdateUPPGit.sh)

-Install the required Libraries for Ultimate++ for X86_64 on supported Distributions:
+Install the minimum required Libraries for Ultimate++ for X86_64 on supported Distributions:
 1. [InstallRequired64BitLibs.sh](UPP/Extras/InstallRequired64BitLibs.sh) !!
 Not guaranteed to be up2date !!
-    1. You can get the latest Version of the Install Script by downloading the latest Ultimate++ .tar.xz Archive for Linux: [UPP Downloads](https://www.ultimatepp.org/www$uppweb$download$en-us.html)
+    1. You can get the latest Version of the Install Script by downloading the latest Ultimate++ .tar.xz Archive for Linux: [Ultimate++ Downloads](https://www.ultimatepp.org/www$uppweb$download$en-us.html)

-Install the required Libraries for Ultimate++ for X86 on supported Distributions - WIP!!
+Install the minimum required Libraries for Ultimate++ for X86 on supported Distributions - WIP!!
 ONLY DONE FOR MANJARO AND OTHER ARCH BASED DISTROS!!!
 1. [InstallRequired32BitLibs.sh](UPP/Extras/InstallRequired32BitLibs.sh) !!
 Not guaranteed to be up2date !!

 Build it: